sh13y/Collaborative-Notepad/README.md

 > "The best ideas come from collaboration, water, and probably a bit of back pain." - Me, after my 20-hour coding marathon

-Welcome to my pride and joy - a real-time collaborative notepad that's more fun than trying to teach your grandma how to use Zoom!
+Welcome to my pride and joy - a real-time collaborative notepad that's more fun than trying to teach your grandma how to Zoom!

+## 🎯 Version 2.0.0 Updates
+- **Enhanced Error Handling** - Friendly error pages with auto-redirect
+- **Improved UI/UX** - Smoother animations and transitions
+- **Better Mobile Support** - Fully responsive on all devices
+- **Multiple Deployment Options** - Support for Vercel, Netlify, and Render
+- **Dark/Light Mode** - Save your eyes, save the world
+- **Real-time Collaboration** - See who's typing in real-time
+- **Custom URLs** - Create memorable links like "my-awesome-note"

 ## 👀 Look at This Beauty!